JackDotJS/node-studio/CONTRIBUTING.md

   <li>
     <b>Avoid adding third-party dependencies to the project.</b>
     <br><br>
     Dependencies add a potential point of failure, and a somewhat unknown variable to the project's stability and security.
-Certain dependencies may also needlessly bloat the project size, which is very undesirable for end-users (especially since Electron apps already start at around 200MB!).
+Certain dependencies may also needlessly bloat the project size, which is very undesirable for end-users.
 This is why Node Studio uses as little dependencies as possible.
     <br><br>
     If your contribution requires adding a new dependency, please make sure you do your research before proposing it in a pull request.
-Ask yourself these questions:
+Ask yourself questions like:
     <br><br>
     <ul>
       <li>